buzzfactoryFE/AwsGraphDB/README.md

     }
 ]
 ```

-and run the python scripts from the first to the tenth.
+The last step is load data into Neo4j using the python scripts from the first to the tenth.
+To keep the things simple i prefered have dedicated script for each object import.

 ```
 01.NeoLoadsAccounts.py